 Sophie built her own integrative recovery plan alongside 6 months of chemotherapy.
 This included gut healing, meditation, juicing, exercise, nutrition and lifestyle medicine.
 She had cancer in three body sites, with one lump the size of an orange on diagnosis.
 Within four months her scans were clear and she began learning to heal her mind, body and spirit.

 Having seen too many friends and family struggle through cancer, fearful about the limited options they had and in a lot of pain, Sophie wanted to use her own experience as a force for good.
 Trew Fields has become a legacy to those she knew who died of the disease, while giving strength to others and meaning to her own experiences.
 She wanted to bring light to the world of illness.
+Passionate about integrative medicine, the mind-body connection and a whole-person, personalised approach to healing.
+The festival is a space to bridge the health gap, representing a variety of voices in the field.
 Knowledge is power and information can help reduce fear of the unknown.

 “I believe everyone should have access to all health information and at the moment, this isn’t readily available.
 Trew Fields is a space to explore this in an uplifting environment.
 When I was diagnosed it was a confusing and isolating time because although there was a lot of information, much of it was contradictory and negative.
 Through research I came across a proactive health and cancer community.
 Trew Fields was born out of a dream to bring together the people who inspired me in my recovery and a like-minded community in a context where we can share stories, exchange wisdom, have fun and build an empowered education movement.
 Above all, it’s about hope, which is often lacking.”
 Sophie Trew